netdata/netdata/collectors/python.d.plugin/zscores/README.md

 Below is an example of the charts produced by this collector and a typical example of how they would look when things are 'normal' on the system.
 Most of the zscores tend to bounce randomly around a range typically between 0 to +3 (or -3 to +3 if `z_abs: 'false'`), a few charts might stay steady at a more constant higher value depending on your configuration and the typical workload on your system (typically those charts that do not change that much have a smaller range of values on which to calculate a zscore and so tend to have a higher typical zscore).

-So really its a combination of the zscores values themselves plus, perhaps more importantly, how they change when something strange occurs on your system which can be most useful for giving you an idea of where to look first.
+So really its a combination of the zscores values themselves plus, perhaps more importantly, how they change when something strange occurs on your system which can be most useful.

 ![alt text](https://github.com/andrewm4894/random/blob/master/images/netdata/netdata-zscores-collector-normal.jpg)

 For example, if we go onto the system and run a command like [`stress-ng --all 2`](https://wiki.ubuntu.com/Kernel/Reference/stress-ng) to create some stress, we see many charts begin to have zscores that jump outside the typical range.
 When the absolute zscore for a chart is greater than 3 you will see a corresponding line appear on the `zscores.3sigma` chart to make it a bit clearer what charts might be worth looking at first (for more background information on why 3 sigma see [here](https://en.wikipedia.org/wiki/68%E2%80%9395%E2%80%9399.7_rule#:~:text=In%20the%20empirical%20sciences%20the,99.7%25%20probability%20as%20near%20certainty.)).

 In the example below we basically took a sledge hammer to our system so its not suprising that lots of charts light up after we run the stress command.
-In a more realistic setting you might just see a handful of charts with different to normal zscores and that could be a good indication of where to look first.
+In a more realistic setting you might just see a handful of charts with strange zscores and that could be a good indication of where to look first.

 ![alt text](https://github.com/andrewm4894/random/blob/master/images/netdata/netdata-zscores-collector-abnormal.jpg)